 In my opinion, one of the best beaches in Lombok is Mekaki Beach.
-This beach reminds me a little of those on Nusa Penida, with thick, deep sand and jagged, Jurassic cliffs.
-The water here is seriously blue, however, it can get a little rough when the swell picks up.
+This beach reminds me a little of those on Nusa Penida, with thick, deep sand and jagged, Jurassic cliffs edged by amazing turquoise waters.
+I'm serious- the water here is seriously blue.
+However, it can get a little rough when the swell picks up.

 Mekaki Beach is located on the southern shores of Sekotong, which requires a little long, but well-worth ride if you're staying in Kuta Lombok.